NataliaZanella/NataliaZanella/README.md

 ### Hello, I am Natália Zanella :purple_heart:
 ### Welcome to my github profile!👋

-#### I am currently Dev Jr and come from a career transition.
-I'm a senior in ADS, and I'm currently studying C# and dotnet, wordpress and theme development.
+#### I'm currently a Junior Developer, having gone through a career transition.
+I have a degree in Systems Analysis and Development and am currently deepening my studies in C#, .NET, WordPress and theme development.

 ### Contact: